‘DWTS’ Pro Cheryl Burke Reveals Wedding Details, Names Leah Remini, Kym Johnson Herjavec As Bridesmaids

 Cheryl Burke’s wedding plans are in full swing.
-The Dancing With the Stars: Juniors pro dancer recently dished to E!’s Daily Pop that she and fiancé Matthew Lawrence are eyeing an August 2019 wedding date.
+The Dancing with the Stars: Juniors pro dancer recently dished to E!’s Daily Pop that she and fiancé Matthew Lawrence are eyeing an August 2019 wedding date.

 Burke, who got engaged to Lawrence in May after they rekindled their romance a decade after first dating, revealed that she initially wanted a destination wedding, but family members talked her out of it.